Best Hiking Boots of 2024/25

 Width: Medium

-Available sizes: Men's 7 to 14, women's 5 to 10
+Available sizes: Men's 7 to 14

 The Asolo GV Drifter Evo hiking boots are a well-constructed and well-balanced hiking boot.
 They check all the boxes: GORE-TEX waterproofing, excellent grip with the Vibram soles, and moisture-wicking lining to keep your feet dry.
 So why didn't they make our winners list?
 Price.
 At $325, we have a hard time justifying the price.
+Additionally, they are currently only available in the men's sizing.

 Asolo GV Drifter Evo